 The CardName offers 25,000 online bonus points if you spend at least $1,000 in purchases within 90 days of your account opening.
 Those points are worth $250 when redeemed for a statement credit toward travel and dining purchases.

-The CardName welcome bonus is even larger – 60,000 bonus points worth $750 in travel when redeemed through Chase Ultimate Rewards; however, the spending requirement is also much larger.
-You’ll need to spend $4,000 on purchases within three months to earn the Sapphire bonus points.
+The CardName welcome bonus is even larger – get $750 in Chase Travel℠ value!
+Earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+The Sapphire spending requirement is also much larger as you’ll need to spend $4,000 on purchases within three months to earn the bonus points.

 Rewards for everyday purchases